istio/istio/README.md

 ## Repositories

-The Istio project is divided across a few GitHub repositories.
+The Istio project is divided across several GitHub repositories.
+Among them:

 - [istio/istio](README.md).
 This is the main repository that you are currently looking at.
 It hosts Istio's core components and also